Torre Abbey: History

 In 1196 six Premonstratensian canons from the Welbeck Abbey in Nottinghamshire founded Torre Abbey when William Brewer, lord of the manor of Torre, gave them land.
 By 1536 the Abbey's annual income made it the wealthiest of all the Premonstratensian houses in England.
-The canons surrendered to King Henry's VIII's commissioner in 1539 at the Dissolution of the Monasteries and immediately thereafter in 1539 a 21-year lease of the site and demesne of Torre Abbey was acquired by Sir Hugh I Pollard (fl.1535,1545), lord of the manor of King's Nympton, Sheriff of Devon in 1535/6 and Recorder of Barnstaple in 1545.
+The canons surrendered to King Henry VIII's commissioner in 1539 at the Dissolution of the Monasteries and immediately thereafter in 1539 a 21-year lease of the site and demesne of Torre Abbey was acquired by Sir Hugh I Pollard (fl.1535, 1545), lord of the manor of King's Nympton, Sheriff of Devon in 1535/6 and Recorder of Barnstaple in 1545.
 In 1543 Pollard acquired the freehold from John St. Leger (d.1596) of Annery, who had himself acquired it in 1543 with other lands from the king in exchange for some lands and payment of a cash balance.
 Dissolution resulted in a widescale demolition of the church and east range, and all items of value, including the lead from the roofs, were taken.
-The south and west ranges were mostly unscathed and, in 1598, were converted into a house for Thomas Ridgeway.
+The south and west ranges were mostly unscathed and, in 1598, were converted into a house for Thomas Ridgeway MP.
 After a succession of various owners, the house became the possession of the Cary family in 1662.
-The house continued in the possession of the Cary family until 1930 when the mansion and grounds were sold by Commander Henry Cary to the Torquay Borough Council, although the family continued to own the surrounding estate and the (notional) lordship of the manor of Tor Mohun.
+The house continued in the possession of the Cary family until 1930 when the mansion and grounds were sold by Commander Henry Cary to Torquay Borough Council, although the family continued to own the surrounding estate and the (notional) lordship of the manor of Tor Mohun.
 Monuments to various members of the Cary family survive in St Saviour's Church.
 The building has since been used as a municipal art gallery; the mayor's parlour and, during World War II, it was used by the Royal Air Force.
 Torre Abbey is owned and managed by Torbay Council.
 After a £6.5 million refurbishment made possible by grants from the Heritage Lottery Fund, English Heritage and the Friends of Torre Abbey, Torre Abbey reopened in July 2008.